cosc2336-ds-alg/assg01/README.md

 Perform the usual prerequisite steps before starting task 4.

-Once you have your program running the tests again, implement the `squareOfValues()` function.
+Once you have your program running the tests for tasks 1-3, implement the `squareOfValues()` function.
 This function will work in a similar manner to the previous function.
 It is a void function because the work it does is done on the values of the array passed in as a parameter.

-This function simply squares all of the values in the array, so there will be no third parameter for this function, simply the array of doubles (and the array size) passed in as the 2 input parameters.
+This function simply squares all of the values in the array, so there will be no third parameter for this function.
+The array of doubles (and the array size) are passed in as the 2 input parameters.
 But like before this is a void function because the results will be stored back in the array to be returned to the caller by reference.